Part 13: The First Refactor — Replacing Macros with enum class, The Start of Type Safety

 4

-Results of the Refactor So Far
+The Effect of Refactoring So Far

-After the enum class refactor, our GPIO configuration code is already much safer than the pure C macro version.
-Ports can only be one of GpioPort::A through GpioPort::E, making it impossible to pass in invalid addresses.
-Modes can only be members of the Mode enum, making it impossible to pass in a random uint32_t.
-Furthermore, Mode and PullPush are distinct types, and the compiler will prevent you from mixing them up.
+After this enum class refactor, our GPIO configuration code is much safer than the pure C macro version.
+Ports can only be one of GpioPort::A through GpioPort::G, making it impossible to pass invalid addresses.
+Modes can only be members of the Mode enumeration, preventing random uint32_t values.
+Furthermore, Mode and Pull are distinct types, so the compiler stops you from mixing them.

-⚠️ Warning: Although enum class solves the type safety problem, it also introduces a new issue — it cannot be implicitly converted to an integer.
-Every time you pass a value to a HAL API, a static_cast<uint32_t>(value) is required.
-If you find this conversion tedious to write, C++23 provides std::to_underlying(enum_value) as a more elegant alternative — but since our arm-none-eabi toolchain may not support the complete C++23 standard library, using static_cast for now is the safest choice.
+⚠️ Note: While enum class solves type safety issues, it introduces a new one—inability to implicitly convert to integers.
+Every time you pass to the HAL API, a static_cast is needed.
+If you find this conversion tedious to write, C++23 offers std::to_underlying as a more elegant alternative—but since our arm-none-eabi toolchain might not support the complete C++23 standard library, using static_cast is the safest choice for now.

 Looking Back